mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 image generation and editing, speech-to-text, and text-to-speech models.

 Positional arguments are read as a single PROMPT.
-Some functions such as Whisper and TTS may handle optional positional parameters before the text prompt itself.
+Some functions such as Whisper (STT) and TTS may handle optional positional parameters before the text prompt itself.